CSC-DPR/eopf-cpm/docs/source/user-guide/product.rst

     .. note::

-        For :obj:`eopf.product.core.EOVariable` data must be an object usable by :obj:`xarray.DataArray`
+        For :obj:`EOVariable` data must be an object usable by :obj:`xarray.DataArray`

 Coordinates
 -----------

-    Coordinates are determined by dimensions and retrieved from :obj:`eopf.product.EOProduct.coordinates` field
+    Coordinates are determined by dimensions and retrieved from :obj:`EOProduct.coordinates` field

     .. jupyter-execute::